PixelUpdater/PixelUpdater/README.md

 * Supports pausing, resuming, and cancelling updates.
 * Supports skipping optional post-install scripts to speed up updates.
 * Never communicates with any server besides Google's OTA server.
+* Patches with Magisk after an OTA by default
+* Syncs the verity and verification flags after an OTA by default.

 ## Limitations